Fear Price Tops $0.15 (FEAR)

-Fear (FEAR) traded 5.1% higher against the US dollar during the 24 hour period ending at 18:00 PM ET on September 14th.
-One Fear coin can currently be bought for approximately $0.15 or 0.00000762 BTC on major exchanges.
-Over the last seven days, Fear has traded 19.3% lower against the US dollar.
-Fear has a total market cap of $1.01 million and $1.92 million worth of Fear was traded on exchanges in the last 24 hours.
+Fear (FEAR) traded 2.7% lower against the dollar during the 24 hour period ending at 13:00 PM ET on September 17th.
+One Fear coin can currently be purchased for $0.15 or 0.00000748 BTC on exchanges.
+Fear has a total market cap of $981,361.53 and $1.68 million worth of Fear was traded on exchanges in the last day.
+During the last seven days, Fear has traded down 4.4% against the dollar.

 - Sweet SOL (SSOL) traded 600.9% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.